lhr-solar/BPS/Docs/source/Overview/software-overview.rst

 The RTOS ensures that safety critical tasks will not be blocked by non-safety critical tasks.

-We use the `Micrium uC/OS-III RTOS <https://docs.silabs.com/micrium/latest/micrium-general-concepts/>`__.
+We use custom RTOS wrappers to allow easy porting.
+Currently, we are wrapping for `Micrium uC/OS-III RTOS <https://docs.silabs.com/micrium/latest/micrium-general-concepts/>`__.

 Applications (Apps)
 ===================